EdPike365-Org/edpike365-blog/content/blog/jenkins-in-docker/index.md

 RUN jenkins-plugin-cli --plugin-file /usr/share/jenkins/ref/plugins.txt
 ```

+Whats happening here?

+- install Docker hub credentials to the keyring
+- install Docker CE CLI
+- disable the setup wizard
+- copy our local `casc_configs` config folder to `/var/jenkins_home/casc_configs` on the image
+- copy our local plugins list file to `/usr/share/jenkins/ref/plugins.txt` on the image

 ### Build The Custom Image

 Build the image from within `~/dev/docker-cicd/jenkins/`.

+`docker build -t jenkins:2.387.3-custom .`

+Explanation?

-We add "my" to the front to clearly mark it as a custom image:
+- We add "-custom" to the name to clearly mark it as a custom image (I put it at the end of the image name so that a list of images will sort, with the default image listed above it).

-`docker build -t myjenkins:2.387.3 .`

 ## Step 3: Custom Jenkins Container